 Throughout the sparqs website and mainstream resources, we use the term course reps to indicate those students who were elected by their classmates to represent their views.
 However, consultation with the working group identified that in colleges these students are usually referred to as class reps, which is the term now used in the materials for students with supported education needs.

-Institutions can also opt to download these materials for in-house delivery.
-If you deliver this Course Rep Training without our support, we can produce certificates for your participants upon receipt of your evaluation data and attendee details.
+This training can be delivered by sparqs trainers, in partnership with support workers from the institution, or institutions can opt to download these materials for in-house delivery.
+If you deliver this training without our support, we can produce certificates for your participants upon receipt of your evaluation data and attendee details.